 Lots of of uses: appliqués, motifs, letters and numbers to personalise items, hemming strips, repairs patches and much more.

-We were so impressed by this product that we’ve recently changed to using it for all new products in the ‘Vintage-Patch’ range of iron on elbow, knee and repair patches.
-Now you can use it too, to make iron on shapes of your choice in your own fabrics, without further sewing *on most fabrics.
+We were so impressed by this product that we changed to using it for all new products in the ‘Vintage-Patch’ range of iron on elbow, knee and repair patches.
+Now you can use it too, to make iron on shapes of your choice in your own fabrics, without further sewing * in many cases.

 The sheet size is approximately A4 (21cm x 30cm)